atomjump/loop/README.md

 4. Copy the contents of /js into your own js path and adjust any references to suit your project's path.
 Note: jQuery ver 1.9.1 is used.
 Other jQuery versions will likely work also.
 5. Adjust 'uniqueFeedbackId' value to a unique value to suit your feedback.
 This can be unique per page or the same throughout the whole site.
-6. Obtain the 'myMachineUser' value for each user by following the sub-steps below:
+6. Obtain the 'myMachineUser' value by following the sub-steps below:

 	1. Settings
 	2. Entering an email/Password
 	3. Click save
 	4. Settings
-	5. Clicking: 'Your password', then 'Developer Tools'
+	5. Clicking: 'Your password', then 'Advanced'
 	6. Copy the myMachineUser into the myMachineUser value in your html file.

-  This ensures only you as a logged in users will receive feedback from your site.
+  This ensures only you as a logged in user will receive feedback from your site.
-  Separate multiple users with a comma, e.g. "123.456.123.32:1200,123.456.123.32:1201"

 7. If you wish to, you can enter your mobile phone number under Settings to receive SMS messages when there is any feedback (at a cost of 16c per message.
 Messages within 5 minutes of each other do not trigger an SMS).
-If you want to include an sms for the group modify the myMachineUser string on your page to include the 3rd term 'sms' e.g. "123.456.123.32:1200:sms,123.456.123.32:1201:sms".
-If you don't include an 'sms' for any one user, they won't receive sms messages
+If you want to include an sms modify the myMachineUser string on your page to include the 3rd term 'sms' e.g. "123.456.123.32:1200:sms".
+If you don't include an 'sms', they won't receive sms messages.

 If you wish to send SMS messages, we will keep track of messages sent, and charge independently based on usage, on a monthly basis.